Hayden Poulter: Parole

 Poulter first became eligible for parole in late 2011, but it was denied.
 He was again denied parole in 2015 and 2016.
 In June 2018, after twenty-one years behinds bars, Poulter was paroled for the first time, with the board believing he was no longer a risk.
 In July, Poulter changed his name to John Leon Lorenzo and moved in with his sister, where he started a landscaping business.
 He had a long list of parole conditions and his work and address had to be approved.
 He was also required to undertake drug and alcohol treatment.
 He was electronically monitored and not allowed to drink alcohol.

 Between June and August 2018, there were reportedly no issues, however, by late August 2018, it was reported that Poulter had started taking drugs and was supposedly planning to fake his own death so he could be free of his parole conditions.
 His probation officer, who was already concerned with some of his behaviour, informed the New Zealand Parole Board, who granted a recall application.
 On 27 August 2018, Poulter was taken back into custody.

-The day of the recall, Poulter was given a risk assessment in which he denied that he was going to self harm.
+On the day of the recall, Poulter was given a risk assessment in which he denied that he was going to self-harm.
 He did admit, however, that he wished to speak to a counsellor.
 On 2 September, an officer attempted to make a referral to a private counselling provider.
-On 4 September, Poulter was seen by a nurse where he denied any thoughts of self harm and suicide.
+On 4 September, Poulter was seen by a nurse and he denied any thoughts of self-harm and suicide.
 The nurse decided the forensic service did not therefore need to be involved.

 Death

 On 22 September 2018, Poulter was found dead in his cell at Whanganui Prison, with his death being ruled a suicide.
 The exact details of the method of death are suppressed.
-He died at the age of fifty-seven.
+He was 57.